PLANT CELL ATLAS

 • Demographic Information

-• A statement on how attending the 2023 GRC on Single-Cell Approaches in Plant Biology will help your scientific career (500 word limit).
+• A statement on how attending the 3rd Plant Cell Atlas Symposium will help your scientific career (500 word limit).

 Deep learning and 3D isosurface rending reveals the spatial relationship of cell mitochondria (blue), Golgi and Golgi vesicles (green) and cell wall with plasmodesmata voids (magenta) in barley root using serial block-face scanning electron microscopy.
 Photo credt: K. Czymmek